-You can watch how to use Cisco Packet Tracer step by step and subscribe our YouTube channel.
+You can watch how to use Cisco Packet Tracer step by step and you can also subscribe to our YouTube channel…

 How to Use Cisco Packet Tracer Step by Step? – In this article, we have configured the basic network setup of Cisco Packet Tracer.
 We have studied Packet Tracer usage step by step.